mike69slp/portafolio_w9_bustracker/README.md

   <h3 align="center">Real Time Bus Tracker</h3>

   <p align="center">
-    A simple html code with javascript to real track a Bus from Route 1 of the Massachisetts area
+    A simple html code with javascript to real track a Bus from Route 1 of the Massachusetts area
     <br />
     <br />
     <a href="https://github.com/mike69slp/portafolio_w9_bustracker"><strong>Explore the docs »</strong></a>